matjaz99/eventlogger/README.md

 Eventlogger keeps current state of active alarms.
 Active alarms can be retrieved from eventlogger on `/eventlogger/alarms` endpoint.

+Withdrawal of alarm is also supported.
+Rule name for clear must match rule name for alarm!

-Events on the other side are sent every time when conditions in the event rule are met.
+Events (aka. notifications) on the other side are sent every time when conditions in the event rule are met.
 Events are not added to the list of active alarms and cannot be retrieved from the /alarms endpoint.

 Destination URL where alarms and events will be sent to is configurable via environment variable